widgetti/solara/solara/website/pages/docs/content/90-development/10-setup.md

 # Development

+See also [the contributing guide](/docs/howto/contribute) for more information on how to contribute to Solara.
 ## Development setup

 Assuming you have created a virtual environment as described in [the installation guide](/docs/installing), you can install a development install of Solara using: